-In light of recent tragic events we thought it appropriate to feature current government strategy, guidance, resources and media that support organisations in their statutory duty to safeguard children, young people and vulnerable adults from radicalisation and extremism.
+In light of recent tragic events we thought it appropriate to feature current government strategy, guidance, resources and media that support organisations in their statutory duty to safeguard children, young people and adults at risk from radicalisation and extremism.

 The Prevent Strategy is a statutory duty and is key to an organisation’s practice, policy and safeguarding arrangements.